 Mr. Soto leads the children in a lively singing and dancing performance of Juanito (Little Johnny).
 The children shake and twist their bodies while clapping their hands as they sing.
-"Juanito cuando baila, baila, baila, baila, baila, baila, baila con el dedito, con el dedito, ito, ito.
+"Juanito cuando baila, baila, baila, baila, baila, Juanito cuando baila, baila con el dedito, con el dedito, ito, ito.
 Asi baila Juanito."
-(When little Johnny dances, he dances, dances.
-When little Johnny dances, he dances with his pinkie, pinkie, pinkie.
+(When little Johnny dances, he dances, he dances, dances.
+When little Johnny dances, he dances with his pinkie, with his pinkie, pinkie, pinkie.
 That's how little Johnny dances.)